 Skip to main content

-Polkadot Protocol Information
+Polkadot Protocol Overview

 This page serves as a high-level introduction to the Polkadot protocol with terminology that may be specific to Polkadot, notable differences to other chains that you may have worked with, and practical information for dealing with the chain.